Knowledge Base

 - name: build knowledge base

-Note: Replace {slug} with the repository slug.
-For example, the repository URL for CNB's official documentation knowledge base is https://cnb.cool/cnb/feedback, so {slug} would be cnb/feedback.
+For example, if the repository URL of the official documentation knowledge base is https://cnb.cool/cnb/feedback, then {slug} is cnb/feedback.

 API Information